Embroidery needles for perfect results

 Accordingly, so-called “cloth points” are used for embroidery applications, also known as ball or round tip.
 They differ in their size and shape.
 For the sake of simplicity, we use the term "round tip" here.
 Round tips with a small ball displace less fabric than round tips with a large ball.

 For example, if the fabric is tightly woven, the wrong needle can quickly cause waves or holes in the material.
-In this case, use a needle that is as “pointed” as possible, such as a round tip with a small ball (RG), which can easily penetrate the fabric.
+In this case, use a needle that is as “pointed” as possible, such as a round tip with a small ball (RG/Q), which can easily penetrate the fabric.

 Coarse mesh fabric, often referred to as “knitwear” and used for cardigans or beanies, is mainly refined with patches.
-If you still want to apply direct embroidery, a "large round" needle or medium / large ball (FG) is recommended.
+If you still want to apply direct embroidery, a "large round" needle or medium / large ball (FG/B) is recommended.

 A rule of thumb: